Policies & Procedures

 Dance/10 reserves the right to adjust class schedules, combine similar classes, or cancel classes that do not meet minimum enrollment.
 Families will be notified as soon as possible in such cases.
 If a class is canceled and no alternative option is available, applicable tuition will be refunded.

-To be eligible for a makeup, the absence must be logged through our portal prior to the class start time.
-This enables us to maintain accurate attendance records and effectively manage class sizes.
-Unreported absences are not eligible for makeups.
-If you need help scheduling a makeup or have a last-minute emergency, please contact us directly; we’re happy to help.
+To qualify for a makeup, the absence must be reported through the portal before the class start time.
+This helps us maintain accurate attendance records and manage class sizes effectively.
+Unreported absences are not eligible for makeup classes.

 We require families to complete our online withdrawal form within the first 7 days of the month in order for the withdrawal to take effect at the end of that same month.